 EU exit readiness checklist - 10 steps to take

-There will be new rules on how Northern Ireland businesses can operate from 1 January 2021.
-This checklist highlights the key actions that your business must take to get ready for the changes at the end of this year.
+There are new rules on how Northern Ireland businesses can operate from 1 January 2021.
+This checklist highlights the key actions that your business must take to get ready for the changes.

 Follow this checklist to prepare your business for trading after 1 January 2021.
 Find links to guidance and further support to help you prepare.

 The Trader Support Service will provide free training and support for businesses for customs processes that will arise for goods moving between GB and NI.
 The Trader Support Service can provide support in registering for an EORI number, understanding Incoterms and in making declarations for goods moving from GB to NI.
 Even if you are not sure whether you will buy from/sell to GB in the next year, it is worth registering just in case.

 - Get an EORI number

 You will need both a GB EORI number and an XI EORI number if you buy from GB.
 If you do not already have a GB EORI number, you can apply for both a GB EORI number and an XI number at the same time – get an EORI number.
 There is no risk to having an EORI number if you do not use it.